- ABSTRACT SUBMISSION: April 28, 2026

 Session 15 - Street Scale Air Quality Modeling

 Regional air quality models can not calculate pollutant concentration at street scale.
 Street air quality modeling requires simulating pollutant concentrations inside the urban canyons.
 Urban canyons are compartments formed by the street and its flanked buildings.
 They are expected to have high pollutant concentrations for their closeness to vehicular emissions and for being a space with reduced dispersion.
 Currently, there are many street-scale air quality models, with different assumptions and formulations, that describe the dynamics and chemistry inside urban canyons.
 These models usually require street-level emission and urban morphology information.
 The representation of pollutant concentration at street scale is essential for estimating pollutant exposure to pedestrians, developing urban planning policies, and studying different vehicular fuel-emission scenarios.
+This session’s topics include: The Model of Urban Network of Intersecting Canyons and Highways (MUNICH) The Street-in-Grid model (SinG)

 REGISTRATION